 Check out the picture below and click here to check out this line of exciting physical and digital vocabulary practice!

 How I Use These Charts

-After we have reviewed the words, and throughout the remainder of the unit, students will have the ability to write down examples on sticky notes and put them under each word.
-You can also laminate the sheets and let the students use dry erase markers to jot down their examples.
+After we have reviewed the words, and throughout the remainder of the unit, students can write down examples on sticky notes and put them under each word.
+You can also laminate the sheets and let the students use dry-erase markers to jot down their examples.

-This is an excellent way to keep your students engaged with their work, record examples of what they are actually doing, and also helps retain the words and their definitions.
+This is an excellent way to keep your students engaged with their work, record examples of what they are doing, and help them retain the words and definitions.

 I hope you all enjoy it!
 Please comment below with any suggestions or ideas for using these engagement charts!
 Want to grab a free sample?
 Click the button below to grab yours today.